-The macerator can be placed directly behind the toilet and can therefore operate independently of existing pipes and drainage connections.
+The macerator pump can be placed directly behind the toilet and can therefore operate independently of existing pipes and drainage connections.
 Ideal for moving waste water to a higher point.

-A lift station pump is ideal for collecting and processing clean and dirty water, as well as for draining domestic wastewater from basements that are situated lower than the sewer.
+A sewage pumping station is ideal for collecting and processing clean and dirty water, as well as for draining domestic wastewater from basements that are situated lower than the sewer.
 Furthermore, it is perfect to be used with an access ramp.
 Many different factors may influence the choice of pumps, and Waterpump.co.uk seeks to provide as much information as possible.
 However, please feel free to contact us by telephone or email if something is not quite clear.
 We will be happy to advise you.